skip to Main Content

 Why guest blogging for your law firm, is the worst SEO idea since sliced bread was first cut

 It finally happened.
 I say finally, because for literally years now I have been bombarded with emails from clients and pretend marketers soliciting our clients for guest blogging.
-Every single time, after using a little common sense, explained to client why this is a horrible idea, and denied other marketers’ access to our sites.
+Every single time, after using a little common sense, I explained to the client why this was a horrible idea, and denied other marketers’ access to our sites.
 I recently talked about this with Mordy Oberstein at Rank Ranger on his podcast, you should give it a listen when it drops on July 7th.
 While Mordy agreed with my stance, the concept of guest blogging has been a controversial one.
 As a marketer, I look at my job with an extreme necessity to be risk adverse.
 If I think there may be an issue with a SEO technique, even if widely used by others, I run from it.
 Not to get into the weeds, but there is always an SEO shiny new penny.
 Everyone has heard of black hat SEO, that’s not what I am talking about.
 We call these techniques “gray hat” because Google has not flatly come out against them, or even acknowledged them as helpful; though sear optimizers often look at the data and see it differently.

 What is guest blogging in legal marketing anyway?